Similarity-based Label Inference Attack against Training and Inference of Split Learning: Experiments

 \section{Experiments}

-In this section, we evaluate our proposed label inference attack approach via six different datasets for both multi-class and binary classification learning tasks.
+In this section, we evaluate our proposed label inference attacks via six different datasets for multi-class and binary classification learning tasks.
 In the following, we illustrate the experiment environment and datasets in Section~\ref{subsec:exp-setting-up}, and analyze the experimental results of the proposed approach in Section~\ref{subsec:attack-perf}.